 Rental revenue includes recoveries of specified operating expenses, in accordance with the terms of the lease agreements.
-Recoveries are recognized over the term of the lease as they are earned.
+Recoveries are recognized as they are incurred.

-Property management and ancillary income (such as utilities, parking and laundry) is recognized as services are provided.
+Property management and ancillary income (such as utilities, parking and storage) is recognized as services are provided.